LabCorp gets authorization for at-home COVID-19 test

 The FDA gave Emergency Use Authorization (EUA) to the Pixel by LabCorp At-Home Kit.
-The company says it comes with everything you need to collect a nasal swab sample and send it back to their lab.
-Right now LabCorp has a limited number of kits and is prioritizing healthcare workers and first responders who have been exposed to COVID-19 or are showing symptoms.
+The company said it comes with everything you need to collect a nasal swab sample and send it back to their lab.
+Right now, LabCorp has a limited number of kits and is prioritizing healthcare workers and first responders who have been exposed to COVID-19 or are showing symptoms.

 While most COVID-19 tests involve a swab sample from deep within a person's nasal cavity, a video on LabCorp's website says the Pixel test only requires a patient swab of the edge of his nostrils a few times.